The scheme should be thought of as 2 separate grants available to the self-employed.

-The government has begun providing a taxable cash grant to support the self-employed (including members of partnerships) who have been carrying on a trade that has been adversely affected by Coronavirus.
+The government provides for a maximum of 2 Taxable grants in order to support the self-employed who have been carrying on a trade that has been adversely affected by Coronavirus.
 There are, of course, rules and eligibility criteria and we will look at these in detail below.

 Those that receive a grant can continue to work, start a new trade or become an employee.